mjordan/digital_preservation_using_islandora/README.md

 ## Overview

-As a digital assets management platform (DAMS), Islandora provides a wide variety of functionality, from ingest to storage to management to presentation.
-While ingest is a prerequisite for storage, and presentation is prerequisite for access, Islandora offers a number of digital preservation capabilites that add value to its storage and management functions and that distinguish it from other digital asset management platforms.
+As a digital assets management system (DAMS), Islandora provides a wide range of functionality, from ingest to storage to management to presentation.
+Islandora offers a number of digital preservation capabilites that add value to its storage and management functions in particular that distinguish it from other digital asset management platforms.
 Those tools include:

 * Fedora repository
    * The Fedora repository provides the storage layer for Islandora, and Islandora leverages a number of Fedora's features to provide digital preseration services.